Adnan4456/NoteBook/README.md

 ### Features
 * Add and Edit Notes
-* Notes can be bookmarked and hidde
+* Notes can be bookmarked and hide
 * Text Editor is used to style the note and to add image
 * Add and Edit  Todos